Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 it using Visual Studio.
 To install the server you just need to copy a few files to the server and configure a web site in IIS.

 To build the server, compile the Urchin.Server.Owin project.

 If you want to store your data in a database, then you should also compile Urchin.Server.Persistence.Prius.

+The managemnt UI is written in Dart.
+All of the Dart code is included in the Visual Studio solution, but Visual Studio doesn't know how to compile Dart code.
+If you want to use the management UI, you need to download the [Dart SDK](https://www.dartlang.org/downloads/windows.html) and use the (Pub tool)[https://www.dartlang.org/tools/pub/] to pull the dependant packages, and compile the Dart code into JavaScript.

 In development, you can create a web site in IIS and point it to Urchin.Server.Owin project folder, or you can run this project from within Visual Studio by right clicking and choosing Debug|Start new